Improving traffic safety around De Laak Elementary School in Wamel

 Many responses to the plan

-Neither residents nor parents were enthusiastic about the proposal.
+The proposal was not received enthusiastically by either residents or parents.
 An overwhelming majority voted against the proposed measures.
 Many alternatives were suggested.
-As a result, it has become necessary to reconsider and further investigate various possible measures.
-It is striking that good accessibility by car is considered very important.
-This cannot easily be exchanged for a safe environment for children.
+As a result, it has become necessary to reconsider and further examine various possible measures.
+It is striking that easy access by car is considered very important.
+This cannot easily be traded off for a safe environment for children.

-Based on all the responses, we have determined what we will do, what we will not do, and what we will investigate further.
-You can also read why we are not doing something.
+Based on all the feedback we received, we have decided what we will do, what we will not do, and what we will look into further.
+You can also read why we are not doing certain things.

 What are we going to do?

-The responses to the creation of a separate parking area for larger and special bicycles were predominantly positive.
-They are mentioned as desirable.
-There were few negative responses to this.
+The response to the creation of a separate parking space for larger and special bicycles was overwhelmingly positive.
+They were cited as desirable.
+There were few negative responses.

-• Teachers are required to park at a distance from the school
+• asking teachers to park at a distance from the school

-A school zone sign alerts road users that they are driving in an area with a school.
-This makes them extra cautious around children.
-We make the area stand out by using road markings and brightly colored posts and fences.
+School zone signage alerts road users that they are driving in an area with a school.
+This makes them more vigilant about children.
+We make the area stand out using road markings and brightly colored posts and fences.

 There are more than enough parking spaces in the area to meet daily parking needs.
-This may mean that you sometimes have to walk a little further.
+However, this may mean that you sometimes have to walk a little further.

 • Encouraging parking on the basketball court

-This court was primarily constructed for sports and games.
+This court is primarily intended for sports and recreation.
 Parked vehicles restrict the use of the court.
-We can take measures to make it inaccessible to cars if this proves necessary.
+We can take measures to make it inaccessible to cars if necessary.

-• Constructing new roads or roundabouts through the park or behind the school
+• Building new roads or roundabouts through the park or behind the school

 Most students live in the village.
-An entrance on Van Heemstraweg would therefore not be logical.
-Furthermore, Van Heemstraweg is owned by the province, and the costs for this idea would be very high with limited effect.
+An entrance on Van Heemstraweg would therefore not make sense.
+Furthermore, Van Heemstraweg is owned by the province, and the costs for this idea would be very high while having only a limited impact.

-Speed does not seem to be a structural problem in Lakenstraat, especially not around school hours.
-At those times, it is too busy to drive fast.
+Speed doesn't seem to be a major problem on Lakenstraat.
+Certainly not during school hours.
+It's too busy then to drive fast.

 What are we going to investigate?

-• Whether one-way traffic for cars is possible
+• whether one-way traffic for cars is possible on

+.
 This would apply between Kloosterstraat and Wilhelminastraat.
-To prevent extra traffic in Koningstraat, we are looking at a driving direction towards Wilhelminastraat.
-But we don't want to direct a lot of extra traffic there either.
-Driving east would then only be possible via Dorpsstraat or Van Heemstraweg.
-We are also looking into whether one-way traffic could only be in effect during school hours.
+To prevent additional traffic on Koningstraat, we are considering a one-way route toward Wilhelminastraat.
+However, we do not want to direct much additional traffic there either.
+Traveling eastward would then only be possible via Dorpsstraat or Van Heemstraweg.
+We are also considering whether one-way traffic could be in effect only during school hours.

 • whether it is possible to designate all permitted parking spaces

-This will be considered in combination with the possibility of one-way traffic near the school on the side of the houses.
-This will keep the area in front of the school clear and uncluttered.
+This will be considered in conjunction with the possibility of implementing one-way traffic near the school on the side facing the residential area.
+This would keep the area in front of the school clear and uncluttered.
 A no-stopping or no-parking zone near the school may then be desirable.
-We can also investigate this further.
-We will seek advice on this from the police and the consultancy firm that conducted the study of the school environment.
+We can also look into this further.
+To this end, we will seek advice from the police and the consulting firm that conducted the study of the school environment.

 The sequel

-We are now planning the things we are going to do.
+We're currently planning the things we're going to do.

 More information

 Do you have any questions about this project?
 Please feel free to contact Ruud Lommerse, our mobility advisor.
-He can be reached at rlommerse@westmaasenwaal.nl or on 14 0487.
+You can reach him at rlommerse@westmaasenwaal.nl or by calling 14 0487.

 Did you find what you were looking for?